AKarode/NFL-Linkle/README.md

 # NFL-Linkle
 ## Overview

 The NFL Player Connection Game is a web-based game, inspired by the popular Wordle concept.
 It challenges players to connect two NFL players through mutual teammates in six guesses or fewer.
-This project implements a full stack development approach, combining a Python backend with a React JSX frontend for an engaging user experience.
+This is a full stack development project, combining a Python backend with a React JSX frontend for an engaging user experience.

 ## Features